caseywatts/caseywatts.github.io/_posts/2017-12-14-discussion-facilitation.md

 tags:
 ---

-People come to an unconference session with different goals.
-The *best* discussions happen when the group brainstorms and prioritizes topics, and topics can be discussed all at once in a "threaded" way.
+An "unconference" is a conference without a set agenda, and without set speakers.
+Attendees determine discussion topics the morning-of, and then each small group decides how to delve into the topic on its own.

->The key to a **threaded** unconference session is to spend some time at the beginning to **brainstorm** and **prioritize** topics.
+>The best unconference sessions are **threaded** - where attendees spend time at the beginning to **brainstorm** and **prioritize** topics.

 ## Threaded vs Unthreaded
 Many unconference sessions are **unthreaded**.
 Anyone can make a comment whenever they want, about any topic.
 For example, for topics A, B and C, here's an order of people's comments: `A B A C B D A` - that's a lot of jumping around between topics.

 After a bunch of that, often the moderator will ask the group to try and respond to previous comments - and that works partially.
 This unthreaded-ness happens so often because of the inherent structure of an unconference session - but we can do better.

 There's another style that's possible, and that's having a deliberately **threaded** unconference session.
 Comments might then go: `A A A B B C D`.
 People tend to prefer this style.
-The key to a **threaded** unconference session is to spend some time at the beginning to **brainstorm** and **prioritize** topics.
+A threaded unconference session happens when attendees spend time at the beginning to **brainstorm** and **prioritize** topics.

 ## Brainstorming
 1. **Brainstorming** & Grouping: Ask `"What topics do you think the session might end up being about?"`.
 As we go through so many ideas, try to group some ideas together.
 (Once recently, 10-15 ideas came up in ~4 groups).